lukasbarbuscak/Rail-Passenger-Miles-Forecast/README.md

 ![2](https://github.com/lukasbarbuscak/Rail-Passenger-Miles-Forecast/blob/master/images/2.PNG)

-The further analyze the components, we perform a decomposition of the time series, highlighting the patterns we can account for.
+The further analyze the components, we perform a decomposition of the time series, highlighting the patterns we can account for (seasonality and trends), and a remainder component that contains anything else in the time series.

 ![6](https://github.com/lukasbarbuscak/Rail-Passenger-Miles-Forecast/blob/master/images/6.PNG)

+The decomposition clearly shows the seasonality of the data, as well as a clear trend following roughly the same shape as seasonally adjusted number of passenger miles.
+The remainder shows the data "minus" the trend and the seasonality components.

 ![5](https://github.com/lukasbarbuscak/Rail-Passenger-Miles-Forecast/blob/master/images/5.PNG)